simonc/ruploy/README.md

 `update-rc.d`.

 It takes two parameters.
-The first one is the script name, the second is the service name you want to use :
+The first one is the script name, the second is the service name you want to use and is optional :

     $ ruploy deploy my-script service-name
     Deploying service-name...
+[OK]

+    $ ruploy deploy my-script
+    Deploying my-script...
 [OK]

 ## Contribution